How to register for VAT

 You’ll then receive a VAT certificate from HMRC in the post, within 30 days of registration.

-How to register by post
+How to register for VAT by post

 Some businesses can’t register online and will need to download a VAT1 form and send it by post.
 This can include businesses that are: